Updated: 4 days ago

 "(A) theoretical and practical application of a body of highly specialized knowledge, and (B) attainment of a bachelor’s or higher degree in the specific specialty (or its equivalent) as a minimum for entry into the occupation in the United States.”
 Section 214(i)(1) of the INA, 8 USC 1184(i)(1)

-Put simply, this means two things: first, it means that you must demonstrate that the position requires no less than the equivalent of a U.S. bachelor’s degree in a field related to the position; and second, it means that the beneficiary (the candidate) must have acquired no less than the equivalent a U.S. bachelor’s degree in an area related to the position requirements.
+Put simply, this means two things: first, it means that you must demonstrate that the position requires no less than the equivalent of a U.S. bachelor’s degree in a field related to the position; and second, it means that the beneficiary (the candidate) must have acquired no less than the equivalent a U.S. bachelor’s degree in an area related to the position requirements (read about beneficiary requirements).
 In this paper, we discuss position requirements.
-In a future paper on ProfVal’s H-1B RFE blog, we will discuss beneficiary qualifications.

 Next, we discuss some general best practices and then specifically address position and beneficiary qualifications.